Arpit-Sharma-USC/Supervised-Semi-Supervised-Unsupervised-Classificatiion-Blood-Transfusion-Service-Center-Dataset-/README.md

     o  I ran k-means algorithm on the whole training set.
 Ignored the labels of the data, and assumed k = 2.

     o	I then computed the centers of the two clusters and found the closest 30 data points to each center.
 I then read the true labels of those 30 data points and took a majority poll within them.
 The majority poll becomes the label predicted by k-means for the members of each cluster.
 Then I compared the labels provided by kmeans with the true labels of the training data and reported accuracy and the confusion matrix.

+# Comparison of all Approaches

+I observed the Supervised learning is the best method that can be used in this scenario where the sample of data is very less.
+Due to scarcity of the data the semi-supervised and unsupervised learning approaches do not perform well at all.

+Ideally semi-supervised performs well on the train set when compared to the unsupervised learning.
+I believe the true powers of the unsupervised learning are realized when we have a large amount of data to deal with, on contrary to the problem-dataset.

+For the given data-set Supervised learning method is the winner hands-down.

+For Detailed observations and accuracy graphs refer to 'Results.pdf'